In October 2023, President Hilary L. Link, PhD, introduced efforts to develop an exciting new Strategic Vision and Direction for Drew University.

 President Link noted the shared interest at Drew to outline and communicate what a bold future for Drew will look like, and how to get there.

-Using guiding principles outlined by President Link (below), core tenets that defined the Drew experience (below), the Drew mission statement, and stakeholder feedback, the group developed a Strategic Framework that was delivered to President Link in May 2024.
+Guided by principles outlined by President Link, core tenets comprising the foundation of the Drew University experience (below), Drew’s mission statement, and stakeholder feedback, a working group of Drew faculty and staff developed a Strategic Framework that was delivered to President Link in May 2024.
 This was then reviewed by the Drew community for input from August-September 2024, and subsequently delivered to the Drew University Board of Trustees in October 2024.

 With the Strategic Framework finalized, three subgroups of Drew faculty and staff were formed to conceptualize and prioritize tactics to guide day-to-day work in three focus areas: Financial Sustainability, One University, and LifeLong Learning.
 Their report was delivered in March 2025.